Jason2Brownlee/AlgorithmAfternoon/content/help.md

 ## Coding Tips

 * Use your favorite programming language.
 Python is popular, why not start there?
+* Get to know the pseudo-random number generator library in your programming language.
+You will use it a lot.
 * Apply the algorithm to a standard test problem.
 Don't reinvent the wheel, there are hundreds of test problems to choose from (e.g. [function optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization)).
 * Split behaviors into sub-functions and unit test each.
 Often these algorithms will "work" despite bugs, just not the way you intended.
 * Get something "working" first, then make it "correct".
 This might mean substituting complex behaviors and functions for simple functions initially.